byjg/docker-easy-haproxy/README.md

 - The port 2080 is reserved for the certbot and should not be exposed.
 - You cannot set the port 443 for the container with the Letsencrypt.
 EasyHAProxy will handle this automatically once the certificate is issued.
 - If you don't run the EasyHAProxy with the parameter `EASYHAPROXY_LETSENCRYPT_EMAIL` no certificate will be issued.
-- Be aware about the issue limits - https://letsencrypt.org/docs/rate-limits/
+- Be aware about issue limits - https://letsencrypt.org/docs/duplicate-certificate-limit/ and https://letsencrypt.org/docs/rate-limits/

 ## Exposing Ports